rajneesh069/DSA/README.md

 }
 ```

-### Permutations of a string : Processed and Unprocessed String Approach
+### Permutations of a string : Processed and Unprocessed Strings Approach

 ```java
 package javaPlayground.revision1.recursion;